Doug Putman: Canada

-In 2010, Putman began working for his family-owned Everest Toys.
+Sunrise Records and HMV Canada

 In October 2014, Putman acquired Sunrise Records and began opening new locations.
 In February 2017, it was announced that Putman had acquired the lease agreements from HMV Canada after it fell into receivership, converting these premises into Sunrise Records stores, massively increasing the number of Sunrise Records locations from 10 to 70.

-In October 2020, Putman founded tea shop T. Kettle, rebranding 45 former DavidsTea locations.
-As of April 2024, only two locations remained open.
+In February 2024, Sunrise Records announced that HMV Canada would return as a concession in Toys "R" Us locations.

+Toys "R" Us Canada

 In August 2021, Putman announced he would buy Toys "R" Us Canada and Babies "R" Us Canada from Fairfax Financial.
+Starting in 2025, unprofitable Toys "R" Us Canada locations were closed, reducing the chain from approximately 103 stores to 22 stores as of January 2026 and has gone into creditor protection as of February 3rd, 2026.

+Northern Reflections, Cleo, and Ricki's

+In January 2025 it was announced that Putman had purchased women’s retailer Northern Reflections, which operates over 100 stores across Canada.
+Several months later Putman also purchased retailers Cleo and Ricki's out of administration adding over 100 more stores to his apparel empire.

+Everest Toys (formerly)

+In August 2025, Everest Toys was placed into receivership by TD Bank due to significant financial issues, including a $25 million debt and the resignation of its board, closing the company.
+It had previously supplied Toys "R" Us Canada.

+Rooms + Spaces (formerly)

 In May 2023, Putman acquired 21 Canadian retail locations from Bed Bath & Beyond and turned them into Rooms + Spaces.

-In total, 24 Rooms + Spaces locations were opened.
+In total, 24 Rooms + Space locations were opened.
 Most stores were closed after being open for only a few months, as the leases were defaulted.
-As of February 2024, only two Rooms + Spaces locations remain open (at West Edmonton Mall and Brantford.).
-As of April 2024, Google reports that the Brantford location has also closed and moved to Hamilton as an outlet store.
+By February 2024, only two Rooms + Spaces locations remained open (at West Edmonton Mall and Brantford.), the Brantford location was then later closed and moved to Hamilton as an outlet store.
+The Rooms + Spaces chain ceased operations around June 2024, with overstocks appearing in Toys "R" Us Canada.

-In 2024, it was announced that HMV would return to Canada as a concession in Toys R Us locations.

-In January 2025 it was announced that Putman had purchased women’s retailer Northern Reflections, which operates over 100 stores across Canada.

-Several months later Putman also purchased retailers Cleo and Ricki's out of administration adding over 100 more stores to his apparel empire.
+T. Kettle (formerly)

+In October 2020, Putman founded tea shop T. Kettle, rebranding 45 former DavidsTea locations.
+As of April 2024, only two locations remained open.
+The final T.Kettle shop closed on December 22, 2025.

 United States

+FYE

-In January 2020, Putman saved entertainment chain FYE from bankruptcy for $10 million USD.
+In January 2020, Putman saved entertainment chain FYE from bankruptcy for $10 million USD, which included Sam Goody and Suncoast Motion Picture Company.

-United Kingdom, Ireland and Belgium
+United Kingdom and Europe

+HMV

-On 5 February 2019, a number of HMV and Fopp locations were acquired by Sunrise Records, owned by Putman, for £883,000, saving 100 stores and 1,600 jobs.
-The company continues to trade under the HMV and Fopp brands.
+On 5 February 2019, a number of HMV locations were acquired by Sunrise Records, owned by Putman, for £883,000, saving 100 stores and 1,600 jobs.
+The company continues to trade under the HMV and Fopp brands under license from Hilco Capital.
 Putman would reopen HMV in Ireland in 2023.
 In November 2023, HMV expanded into Belgium.
+In November 2025, HMV expanded into the Netherlands.